daniel10012/progress-log/learned_concepts.md

 on github to put the project online : call file index.html then click on settings and go down

-use Xpath to get a specific element in requests-html
+use Xpath to get a specific element in requests-html (right click inspect right click copy xpath)